-The Eastern Shore Community Services Board (ESCSB) Office of Prevention Services provides primary substance abuse prevention services to youth ages 3-17 and their parents through a variety of community and school based programs and activities intended to support families and youth experiencing high levels of risk.
+The Eastern Shore Community Services Board (ESCSB) Office of Prevention Services provides primary substance abuse prevention services to youth, parents, individuals through a variety of community and school based programs and activities intended to support communities, individuals, families and youth experiencing high levels of risk.

 The risk of developing problem behaviors including use of alcohol, tobacco and other drugs increases significantly among youth and families who are experiencing social isolation, academic failure, financial stressors and single-parenthood.

 Research shows that prevention programs effectively steer children away from destructive behaviors through early childhood and family strengthening parenting initiatives; mentoring and health education programs and experiential opportunities.

 Research also demonstrates a clear link between healthy, thriving communities and active community efforts to reduce youth access to alcohol tobacco and other drugs as well as initiatives that increase the action and advocacy of individuals and communities to respond effectively to adverse childhood experiences, the promotion of mental health and wellness and coordinated community partnerships.

 Substance Abuse Prevention and Mental Health Promotion focuses on community mobilization and advocacy efforts to develop a network of resources that improve the health and well-being of communities by reducing risk factors like access to drugs, homelessness, unemployment,